TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 We modeled the simulation as an infinitely-long, straight road along which vehicles travel at a constant speed.
 By assuming that speed is constant, time becomes the primary unit for all variables.
 Every group has a "time" that they must travel rather than a distance.

 In a dedicated environment, this means that an empty vehicle is assigned a group to pick up.
 Upon spawn, the simulation assigns a "time to pickup" - essentially how far down the road the group is from the vehicle.
 When the vehicle arrives, it waits a period of time for the group to get in the car.
 The vehicle drives as many seconds down the road as the group wishes to travel.
-After a period of time while the group gets out of the car, the vehicle then idles until another group is assigned.
+After a period of time during which the group gets out of the car, the vehicle then idles until another group is assigned.

 In a pooled environment, the same basic attributes apply, but group travel can be overlapped.
 First an empty vehicle is assigned a group with a "time to pick up."
 The vehicle travels that many seconds down the road to pick up the group.
 The vehicle waits while the group enters the car and then travels toward the group's destination.